thegrumpys/odop/client/docs/Help/DesignTypes/c_spring.md

 L\_Solid, Pitch and other variables are impacted indirectly.

 <!--- Additional information may be found in the documentation sections for EQNSET.  -->

 When End\_Type is set to one of the standard (non User_Specified) selections, Inactive\_Coils and Add\_Coils@Solid will be set by the program from values contained in internal tables.
 When the value of End\_Type is User_Specified, the user may set these values by making an entry in the corresponding numeric entry field.

+#### Add_Coils@Solid
 In order to facilitate the treatment of less common compression spring end types such as the "Tapered, Closed and Ground" configuration associated with hot wound springs, ODOP:Spring has added an extra term into the solid height calculation.
 Add\_Coils@Solid is a constant that is normally determined by the value of End\_Type.
 It is used to separate the solid height calculation from the rate equation which is dependent on the value of Inactive\_Coils.
 Add\_Coils@Solid represents the number of wire diameters added into the solid height beyond Coils\_T.
 For Open and Closed end types, it has a value of +1.0.
 For Open&Ground and Closed&Ground end types, it has a value of 0.0.
 For the Tapered\_C&G end type, Add\_Coils@Solid has a value of -0.5.

 Note that the Add\_Coils@Solid term is not included in Coils\_T or the wire length and weight calculations.
 It is only an adjustment for the solid height calculation and is not the correct way to represent dead coils.

 The Add_Coils@Solid term may be used to represent unusual end configurations.
 For example, springs that have a different end type at each end.
 To establish the value of Inactive\_Coils and/or Add_Coils@Solid directly,
 first select a value of End\_Type of User_Specified.

 Examples:
 To represent a spring with one end Closed and with the other end Closed&Ground:

     CHANGE  End_Type  User_Specified
     CHANGE  Inactive_Coils   2.0
     CHANGE  Add_Coils@Solid  0.5

-To represent a spring with ten active coils, two dead coils and closed
+To represent a spring with ten active coils, two dead coils and closed ends:
-ends:

     CHANGE  End_Type  User_Specified
     FIX Coils_T     14.0
     CHANGE  Inactive_Coils   4.0
     CHANGE  Add_Coils@Solid  1.0

 &nbsp;

 ___

 <a id="c_springBuckling"></a>
 ___

 ## Buckling

 A compression spring intended for operation without lateral support should have a ratio of free length to coil diameter (Slenderness) less than approximately 4 to avoid buckling.
 For designs with a greater Slenderness ratio, lateral support is usually provided by operation in a sleeve or over a post.

                      free length          L_Free
     Slenderness = ----------------  =  -------------
                     coil diameter        Mean_Dia

 The constraint Slenderness MAX can be used to restrict the search to designs that will not tend to buckle.
 Note that Slenderness is not constrained in the default startup design.
 Thus, unless this constraint is established, a search may produce designs that are subject to buckling.

 The Report tabs will provide an indication as to the possibility of bucking for each specific design and loading condition.
 Both the fixed-free and fixed-fixed end conditions are covered.

-More precise treatments of this subject are available in the sources listed in the [Spring Design References](/docs/Help/SpringDesign/references.html) section of the documentation.
+More precise treatments of this subject are available in the resources listed in the [Spring Design References](/docs/Help/SpringDesign/references.html) section of the documentation.

 &nbsp;

  - [Design Types](/docs/Help/DesignTypes)
  - [Spring Design Topics](/docs/Help/SpringDesign)